Golden Monkeys

-Compared to the mountain gorilla, the golden monkey is a mystery.
+Compared to the gorilla, the golden monkey is a mystery.
 They share the environment and are also endangered, yet much less research has been done on them.

 Golden monkeys, a subspecies of Blue Monkey, are endemic to the Virunga Volcanoes.
 Their lifespan is about 20 years and their population is estimated between 2,000 and 4,000.
 They are beautiful animals with an orange body and glossy black legs and head.
 Female colours are more golden and deeper, males look duller and lighter.